The wonder of Woolies – a lesson from the past

-Employee engagement depends on creating total clarity about what the organization is trying to achieve.
+Employee engagement depends on creating total clarity about what the organisation is trying to achieve.
 Every employee needs to know how they can contribute to success – a line of sight, or golden thread, that runs from frontline day-to-day activity to high-level strategy.

 Writing your manifesto

 So what are the first steps in the internal communication of your strategy?

 We invariably start by helping clients develop a ‘key message control document’ or ‘manifesto’.
 This should capture, as a minimum, why you want to communicate, what you want to communicate, who needs to know, when by, and how you intend to tell them.

 Whatever you call the document, it becomes the source from which all internal communication messages are derived and helps ensure consistency, whoever is talking.
 Of course, it needs to be fully aligned with external messaging.

 The document can be expanded to include where the business has come from, where it is today and where it needs to be in the future.
 It can highlight the mission, vision and values and, critically, how strategic projects and critical success factors align.
 But the key is keeping it short and punchy to ensure clear, consistent and compelling messages.